List of Judge Dredd characters: Anatoli Kazan

 Following the events of the Day of Chaos, Dredd advocated killing Kazan: he found it suspicious that "the one time you don't have info on the Sovs is when they're about to hit us".
 Kazan denied this, pointing out he'd been cut off from the Sovs for the last seven years and would have outdated intelligence.
 He also showed he had outside sources and knew that the Council of Five was being reorganised, and felt the new Undercover Operations regime would be keeping him alive.

 Kazan was assassinated on the orders of Judge Smiley in 2140.

+Kazan first appeared in 2000 AD #1383, and was killed in #2104.

 'Timbo' Parkerston-Trant

 Detective Judge Timothy Parkerston-Trant was an upper-class Judge on track to making senior rank, who – after the death of the Star Chamber – is one of the few such men not purged from Senior Judge ranks as he's got actual detective skill.
 His great-uncle "Fluffy" was a member of the Council of the Star Chamber.
 Nobody wanted to work with him due to his overbearingly cheery nature, until Armitage took him as a partner out of desperation; he asks everyone to call him Timbo, but only Armitage and Treasure Steel actually do.